CRM (Customer Relationship Management)

-Organizations that fail to put right things that go wrong, might as well say to the customer, "You are not important to us".
-Failing to put things right and to prevent reoccurrence says of the organization "We are not capable of managing quality service."
+Organisations that fail to put right things that go wrong, might as well say to the customer, "You are not important to us".
+Failing to put things right and to prevent re-occurrence says of the organisation "We are not capable of managing quality service."

 Bear in mind also that research has proven time and again that when an an issue of poor service to a customer is satisfactorily resolved by a supplier, the customer increases their loyalty to the supplier to a higher level than existed prior to the problem.

 An approach to managing 'moments of truth' involves 'continuous improvement'.
 This entails processes that continually monitor, check and resolve negative moments of truth by ensuring alterations happen to the customer process, and integrating theses changes into 'business as usual'.
 Here are the elements of such an approach: